rsps/cmake-scripts/docs/+current/modules/output/helpers.md

 !!! note "Note"
     When you specify the `OUTPUT` parameter, then the message `< mode >` argument is ignored.
-    As such, the following will never yield and error:
+    As such, the following will never yield an error:

     ```cmake
     # FATAL_ERROR message mode used, but OUTPUT specified... this never fails!